-- It supports decision-making and strategy when allocating resources for the maintenance of the collection. - Its collections are protected, secured, cared for, and preserved. - Its collections are conserved in accordance with current best practices in the conservation field. - Its collections are digitized and/or duplicated in a manner that allows patrons access to information. - It assists and supports the development of preservation approaches and methodologies for both physical and digital material. - It allows the development of coherent preservation programs and workflows.
+- It supports decision-making and strategy when allocating resources and space for the maintenance and appropriate storage of the collection. - Its collections are protected, secured, cared for, and preserved. - Its collections are conserved in accordance with current best practices in the conservation field. - Its collections are digitized and/or duplicated in a manner that allows patrons access to information. - It assists and supports the development of preservation approaches and methodologies for both physical and digital material. - It allows the development of coherent preservation programs and workflows.